arkash55/Notes-Project/README.md

 The Frontend...
+- MVC design pattern.

-- UI designed using a combinatation of programatic code and storyboard.
+- UI designed using a combination of programatic code and storyboard.
 - Used protocols and delegates to pass information between view controllers.
 - Vigorous error handling system
 - TypeAliases, Structs and Enums used to keep code more maintainable and DRY.